-I recently took 6 months off Facebook!
-Aside from social suicide it was actually sort of nice, calm and gave me time to reflect about “Whats on my mind” without having to share my thoughts, feelings and emotions with friends and acquaintances.
+I recently took a 6 month social media brake.
+Aside from commiting social suicide it was actually sort of nice, calm and gave time to reflect about “Whats on my mind” without having to share my thoughts, feelings and emotions with friends and acquaintances.

 How Much Time Do You Spend on Facebook?